AlexisMaizel/MorphoBlend/Readme.md

 ## Release notes

+##### v0.5.1 | Basic export  and misc. improvements [2020-10-XX]

+- Basic export of each cell as `PLY`
+- Improved performances of headless importer
+- Improved performances of Filtering based on volume: implemented caching to speed up repeated filtering.

 ##### v0.5.0 | Cell tracking and 3D connectivity graph [2020-10-16]

 - Basic tracking of cells over time to establish lineages